siggraph-s3/s3-website/_events/webinar-breathing-life-into-your-animations.md

 ---
 layout: collection-item
-title: 'Webinar: Breathing Life into your Animations'
+title: 'Webinar: Breathing Life into Your Animations'
-card-img-url: assets/img/cards3-webinar-aprl24-2021.jpg
+card-img-url: ''
-banner-img-url: assets/img/screen-shot-2021-04-22-at-5-05-39-pm.jpg
+banner-img-url: ''
-date: 2001-12-01 17:00:00 +0000
+date: 2021-05-22 17:00:00 +0000
 event-type: webinar
-description: Want to know the basics of a good lighting reel?
-Join us and find out from senior VFX Trainer.
+description: Want to know how to breath life into your animations?
+Join us and find out from a veteran animation director.
 enable-featured-card: false
 enable-featured-banner: true
 enable-header: true